Skip to content

 automation hosts

-Make sure that you have created an Automation Host for each computer that is going to run an automated test case.
-The name and description can be set to anything you like, but the Token field must be set to a unique name for each computer.
+Make sure that you have created an Automation Host for each computer that will run an automated test case.
+The name and description can be set to anything meaningful, but the Token field must be set to a unique name for each computer.

-Once you have at least one Automation Host configured, we need to next create the test sets that will be scheduled to execute on these hosts.
+Once you have at least one Automation Host configured, we next need to create the test sets that will be scheduled for execution on these hosts.

 Creating and Scheduling the Test Sets

-Inside SpiraTest, click on Testing > Test Sets to display the list of existing test sets:
+Inside SpiraTest, click Testing > Test Sets to display the list of existing test sets:

 test sets

-Now click on New Test Set to create a new test set that will contain our automated test case:
+Now, click New Test Set to create a new test set that will contain our automated test case:

 new test set